 - Reed diffusers soak up essential oils and then disperse the scent into the air.
 The aroma lasts until all the oil evaporates.
 Any narrow-opening container, like a bottle or vase, can be turned into a reed diffuser.
 Glass, ceramic, earthenware, wood, or stainless steel all work great.
 You can buy the reed sticks at Amazon for using with a variety of aromatherapy diffuser oil recipes.

 - An ultrasonic diffuser uses air, water, and ultrasonic vibrations to diffuse a fine mist into the air, so it doubles as a humidifier.
 Available in cool mist and warm mist diffusers, they combine water and a few drops of essential oils into a fragrant mist that can fill your room with relaxing or rejuvenating aromas.
 This method allows the oil molecules to remain air-bound for several hours.
 With an elegantly designed ultrasonic diffuser, you can create a spa-like experience at home.

 - Unlike other diffusers that require water and heat, a nebulizing diffuser like the Raindrop 2.0 diffuser uses only pure essential oil to function.
 You don’t need to add water, which can dilute the fragrance and also attract mold if the diffuser is not maintained properly.
 Furthermore, the diffuser doesn’t use heat, which can change the therapeutic properties of certain oils.
 Instead, it uses a quiet air pump to atomize essential oil into millions of tiny particles, and the result is a concentrated fragrance that can quickly spread across a large room.
 Plus, it’s made entirely of hardwood and hand-blown glass, so you don’t have to worry about any plastic-releasing toxic chemicals.

 - A lava rock stone diffuser is a great desk accessory that lets you smell your favorite aroma while you work.
-Add 3-4 drops of essential oil, and let it soak into the porous stones (you can use one oil per color).
+Add 3-4 drops of essential oil, and let it soak into the porous stones (you can use one oil per stone).
 It’s just the right size and gives off a subtle amount of scent that lasts a long time.